 Error 0xc00000e9 is a common error on Windows that used to occur on Windows 7.
-Folks have faced it on Windows 8 too.
+Folks have faced it on Windows 10 and Windows 8 too.
 Most of the time, Error 0xc00000e9 means it’s an I/O error i.e. it is mostly hardware related and more specifically related to the hard drive.
 In this article, I’ll suggest you few tips that could fix this and understand the exact cause for the error.

 Error 0xc00000e9 in Windows 10

 If you receive this error, try these suggestions.

 As I told before 0xc00000e9 means that something is wrong with your hard drive – but sometimes the error could just be a false positive – i.e. it maybe something else.
 So first check the consistency of your installation media.
 To do so, download MD5 Hash Checker and install it.